The Invisible Man and His Soon-to-Be Wife

 The Invisible Man and His Soon-to-Be Wife (透明男と人間女～そのうち夫婦になるふたり～, Tōmei Otoko to Ningen Onna: Sonouchi Fūfu ni Naru Futari) is a Japanese manga series written and illustrated by Iwatobineko.
 It originally began as a webcomic published on the author's Twitter account in March 2021.
 It was later acquired by Futabasha who began serializing it on the Pixiv Comic website under their Web Action brand in September that year.
-An anime television series adaptation produced by Project No.9 is set to premiere in January 2026.
+An anime television series adaptation produced by Project No.9 aired from January to March 2026.

+Plot

+In a world where humans, demi-humans and monsters co-exist, Shizuka Yakou is a quiet and bashful woman who works at a small detective agency.
+Her employer, Tounome, is the refined and courteous owner of the agency, who possesses the unusual ability to turn invisible.
+While his power is invaluable for investigative work, it proves ineffective on Yakou, who is blind, yet can always sense Tounome's presence.
+Intrigued and charmed by her perceptiveness and gentle nature, Tounome develops romantic feelings for her and begins looking for opportunities to grow closer.
+As Yakou navigates her daily work, she is supported by the agency's eccentric staff, including Kikira, a blunt and unsociable human man, and Jarashi, a warm and protective beast woman.